dhleong/wish/README.md

 scripts/compile-builtin-sources
 ```

-This script uses [planck][4] to execute clojurescript without the extra
-compile steps, and can be used to compile custom Data Sources for homebrew,
-etc. At some point we may just pull this tool out into a separate project
-since we have to build planck from source as part of the CI deploy process
-anyway, so it's not exactly saving time....
+This script uses [wish-compiler][4] under the hood, which can be used to compile custom Data Sources for homebrew, etc. [Included in this repo][6] is a wrapper script which automatically downloads the latest version of [wish-compiler][4].
+If you use this script and need to update your local copy of the binary, just delete `.bin/wish-compiler` and the script will re-fetch it for you.

 ### Run application: